IntelLabs/vdms/docs/guides/Image-Tutorial.md

-# Hike at Mt Rainier, Images
+# Image Tutorial

-Continuing the [Simple Example](Simple-Example.md), we will add some images to VDMS using the [AddImage](../commands/AddDescriptorSet.md) command, and we will link those images to the "Hike" event and to the people that are part of that photo.
+Continuing the [Simple Tutorial](Simple-Tutorial.md), we will add some images to VDMS using the [AddImage](../commands/AddDescriptorSet.md) command, and we will link those images to the "Hike" event and to the people that are part of that photo.